The March Event Guide to What’s on in Brisbane Today, Tomorrow & Beyond

 Make your little ones dreams come true with and interactive Bluey’s World experience at Northshore Pavilion.
 During your visit, you’ll help bring one of the Garden Gnomes to life, with the help of the mischievous fairies.
 Then, help the Gnomes have the best day ever by heading into the house to play with Bluey and Bingo!

-There are games, puzzles and clues to solve along the way, to make sure this experience provides non-stop entertainment, laughs and joy.
+There are games, puzzles and clues to solve along the way that ensure this experience provides non-stop entertainment, laughs and joy.

 Until 14 September 2025